 It was an emotional moment as we all watched the monkeys taste their newfound freedom.
 ‘I don’t have words for it anymore,’ says Lynne Venter.
-‘It really makes me happy and proud that these monkeys are going back to being wild.
-It reminds me of everything I’ve given up to do this, and why it is worthwhile.’
+‘It makes me happy and proud that these monkeys are returning to being wild.
+It reminds me of everything I’ve given up to do this and why it is worthwhile.’

 An uncertain future

-With the growing public awareness of the plight of primates and other wildlife species, it is vital that programs like these are maintained to cope with future casualties.
+With the growing public awareness of the plight of primates and other wildlife species, programs like these must be maintained to cope with future casualties.
 However, sadness fills Bob’s eyes as he tells me about the threats that hang over their operation.

-When the new South African government came into effect in 1994, it was decided that certain land must be returned to claimants in terms of the land reform act.
+When the new South African government took effect in 1994, it was decided that certain land must be returned to claimants under the land reform act.
 In 2005, the RWRC’s land was claimed.
-At the time the government compensated farmers and landowners for their losses, but because certain tribes disagreed on who should get the Venter’s land, no decision was taken.
-While they were able to stay longer on their property, it also means that, should they lose their property now, they will not be compensated.
-The new claimants said they would use the enclosures for poultry farming, and they have refused the Venters request to rent the property and/or stay on the land.
+At the time, the government compensated farmers and landowners for their losses, but because certain tribes disagreed on who should get the Venter’s land, no decision was taken.
+While they were able to stay longer on their property, it also means that should they lose their property now, they will not be compensated.
+The new claimants said they would use the enclosures for poultry farming, and they have refused the Venter’s request to rent the property and/or stay on the land.

-MAHINA PERROT is a Tahitian born journalist with a passion for telling stories of conservation.
-In 2013, she founded Wildlife Sanctuaries Worldwide, a non-profit organisation that aims to raise awareness about wildlife sanctuaries and rehabilitation centres around the world via the publication of articles in newspapers and magazines.
+MAHINA PERROT is a Tahitian-born journalist with a passion for telling stories of conservation.
+In 2013, she founded Wildlife Sanctuaries Worldwide.
+This non-profit organisation aims to raise awareness about wildlife sanctuaries and rehabilitation centres around the world via the publication of articles in newspapers and magazines.
 WSW aims to become a label which will be awarded to sanctuaries and projects that are working towards creating a sustainable future for communities and wildlife.
-Mahina currently bases herself in France and travels regularly to Africa.
+Mahina currently bases herself in France and regularly travels to Africa.

 JESSICA BLOYE is a first-year veterinary student from Lancashire, England.
 She travels as much as possible in her spare time and documents her journeys through photography.
-On her gap year, she spent ten months at Riverside Wildlife Rehabilitation Centre where she formed close relationships with the chacma baboons and vervet monkeys; this awakened her passion for rehabilitation and after she’s finished her degree she would love to carry on volunteering in rehabilitation centres around the world.
+During her gap year, she spent ten months at Riverside Wildlife Rehabilitation Centre, where she formed close relationships with the chacma baboons and vervet monkeys; this awakened her passion for rehabilitation, and after she’s finished her degree she would love to carry on volunteering in rehabilitation centres around the world.